AaronV-T/imgur-Browsing-Aid/README.md

 Known issues:
 * Additional options not added to post options sometimes.
 * Failure to mark posts as viewed sometimes.
+* Failure to sync favorites to bookmarks has been reported.

 To-Do List:
 * Enable WASD snake game control for tenkeyless / compact keyboards.